 Some species of fingernail clams are specially adapted to live in vernal pools — temporary ponds, usually in woodlands, that fill with water in springtime, then dry up during summer.
 As the pool dries, the fingernail clams burrow down several inches into the soil, where it is moist enough for them to survive until the next spring.

-Fingernail clams, like most other bivalve molluscs, are filter feeders that remove suspended organic materials from water: algae, tiny planktonic animals, plant and animal detritus, and so on.
+Fingernail clams, like scallops, mussels, oysters, and most other bivalve molluscs, are filter feeders that remove suspended organic materials from water: algae, tiny planktonic animals, plant and animal detritus, and so on.
 They have tubelike siphons that draw water and tiny, drifting food particles into the shell cavity.
 A pair of flaplike, mucous-covered gills collects the goodies and channels them to the animal’s mouth, situated at one part of the gill.
 Waste products are expelled from the shell cavity via excurrent water flow.

 Like most other molluscs, fingernail clams are hermaphrodites: each individual can produce both eggs and sperm.
 Fingernail clams are able to fertilize their own eggs.
 They retain the eggs and newly hatched young in an internal brood pouch (called a marsupium, like the pouch of an opossum).
 The larval fingernail clams remain in their mother/father’s marsupium until they are surprisingly large and well-developed, sometimes being as much as a fourth or a third the size of the parent.
 Around 20 larval fingernail clams, in various stages of development, may be present in a fingernail clam’s marsupium at any given time.